Per- and Polyfluoroalkyl Substances (PFAS)

 For Private Water Well Users

 PFAS does not have any taste, color or odor in drinking water.
-The only way to confirm the presence of PFAS is through proper sampling and analysis at a laboratory certified to perform validated PFAS analytical methods.
+The only way to confirm the presence of PFAS is through proper sampling and analysis at a laboratory accredited to perform validated PFAS analytical methods.
 Sample collection should be done carefully to avoid contamination from items such as clothing, food and beverage packaging, and personal hygiene products.

 A searchable list of accredited laboratories is available through the National Environmental Laboratory Accreditation Conference (NELAC).